Yeah, sure. You can teach quantum chemistry like you always have. I did.

 Here's how it works:

 When the students get this worksheet they need to write the abbreviated electron configuration and diagram valance electron orbital for each problem.
 Then, all they do is follow the instructions to figure out the quantum numbers.
+Here's a free video where I walk you through it.

 It holds their hands as they learn quantum numbers.